 As part of our commitment to sustainability we have developed a Code Of Practice relating to our wildlife interactions which is available for your reference.
 Our river affiliates are using only solar powers vessels, clean, quiet and zero impact on the environment during wildlife cruises.

 As our way of contributing to the local wildlife community, we are heavily involved with FNQ Wildlife Rescue.
 Our organisation attends rescues and is active in sharing stories that may help educate our guests on safe and helpful practises for supporting injured or orphaned wildlife.

-The tour is not currently available to be booked online, as our team customises the itinerary according to your interests, accommodation preferences and transport/logistics into Cairns.
-Please contact our friendly team via the Enquire Now button below - there are some essential details to help us provide the best options for you.
+This tour is available to be booked online via the button below.
+If you have any queries or would prefer to book a private tour, please contact our friendly team via our enquiry form - there are some essential details to help us provide the best options for you.
 We will be in touch via your preferred contact method.